Martin Kivuva Musonde: Background and priesthood

 His first appointment as a priest was in Mwatate Parish in Taita-Taveta as an assistant Priest.
 From February 1979 until February 1989, he served as a parish priest in Our Lady of Fatima Parish Kongowea and at the same time as an officiating Chaplain to Kenya Armed Forces, at Nyali Barracks.
 From 1989 to 1992, he worked as a parish priest of Makupa Parish.

 Career in communication

 From 1989 until 1992, he worked as a social communications coordinator for the Archdiocese of Mombasa.
 In 1992, he was appointed to work in Ukweli Video Productions in Nairobi where he later became the director, a position he held until his appointment as the Bishop of Machakos.

-Archbishop Martin Kivuva holds certificates in building and construction from Mombasa Polytecnic, in Religious Studies from the University of Nairobi, in aid administration from Selly Oak College in Birmingham, England, in Radio Production from All Africa Conference of Churches in Nairobi, and a video and radio production from the Institute of Telecommunications in Dallas, Texas.
+Archbishop Martin Kivuva holds certificates in building and construction from Mombasa Polytechnic, in Religious Studies from the University of Nairobi, in aid administration from Selly Oak College in Birmingham, England, in Radio Production from All Africa Conference of Churches in Nairobi, and a video and radio production from the Institute of Telecommunications in Dallas, Texas.